 Sanctuary Counseling Group is committed to serving all persons regardless of gender, race, sexual orientation, legal status, or marital status, and we do not turn persons away due to an inability to pay.

-Working with sex offenders presents a unique challenge for both a health care facility as well as for the clinician and raises questions and the need for a policy that both protects SCG, all of its satellite facilities (including employees, staff, and other persons – parishioners and students), the clinicians and the rights of those sexual offenders seeking treatment.
+Working with sex offenders presents a unique challenge for both a health care facility as well as for the clinician and raises questions and the need for a policy that both protects SCG, all of its satellite facilities (including employees, staff, and other persons – parishioners and students), the clinicians and the rights of those sex offenders seeking treatment.

 In 2004, the Government Accountability Office (GAO) issued a report concerning the prevalence of registered sex offenders living in long-term care facilities.
 Among other things, this report addressed the broad discretion that states have in implementing general sex offender registration and notification statutes, which are mandated by the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act of 1994.
 Although each state has adopted a unique approach to sex offender notification and identification, the report notes that long-term care facilities across the country face complex questions when a resident has been identified as an offender.
 Such questions include whether a facility can disseminate information about an offender's prior convictions to employees and/or other patients, or whether disclosing this information would violate the Privacy Rule of the Health Insurance Portability and Accountability Act ("HIPAA").
 Ensuring the confidentiality of protected health information ("PHI") and averting serious consequences that could result from indiscriminate disclosure of such information are among the most challenging issues confronting all health care providers today, and not just skilled nursing facilities.
 Accordingly, we believe that all health care facilities should address these concerns.